Roadhog (Overwatch): Appearances

 Mako Rutledge lived in the Australian Outback in the period after the Omnic Crisis.
 The government of Australia, in an effort to make peace with the omnics, allowed them to take possession of the omnium and the territory around it, displacing the human residents.
 Mako and other angry humans formed the Australian Liberation Front (ALF) to strike against the omnium and the omnics that resided around it.
 In the end, the ALF overloaded the fusion core, destroying the omnium and turning the Outback into a radioactive wasteland, severely disfiguring Mako's face.
 Mako donned a mask and took to the broken highways on his chopper, forsaking his humanity little by little until he became a ruthless killer.
-He has since joined up with Junkrat as his bodyguard, in exchange for half of whatever treasure the ex-Junker knows the location of.
-After the two were exiled from Junkertown by the Junker Queen for causing a string of problems for her, Roadhog and Junkrat decide to get back at her.
+He then joined up with Junkrat as his bodyguard, in exchange for half of whatever treasure the ex-Junker knew the location of.
+After the two were exiled from Junkertown by the Junker Queen for causing a string of problems for her, Roadhog and Junkrat decided to get back at her.
 They embarked on an international crime spree and became wanted criminals in many countries.
-Once their worldwide heist was complete, they returned to Junkertown with their loot to use to get back at the Junker Queen, but Junkrat blows their cover at the entrance, leaving them with nothing but a cart of goods, useless disguises, and a ticking explosive.
+Once their worldwide heist was complete, they returned to Junkertown with their loot to use to get back at the Junker Queen, but Junkrat blew their cover at the entrance, leaving them with nothing but a cart of goods, useless disguises, and a ticking explosive.

+In literary works, Roadhog is featured in the short story A Friendly Rivalry by Justin Groot, Gavin Jurgens Fyhrie, and Miranda Moyer, set after the events of the game's "Zero Hour" storyline.
+In it, he and Junkrat were sentenced to be executed by Junker Queen for crimes against her settlement, and were required to fight her champion, Wrecking Ball.
+When Junkrat offered to lead her to a hidden treasure to save their lives, she accepted, and he led her to a hidden chamber.
+While the story does not say what they found, Junker Queen asked Wrecking Ball if he could "get it flying".